About compliance audits

 - Where do you find compliance auditing resources?

-Compliance programs are in a constant state of flux as existing rules are updated, and new regulations are introduced.
-Auditing provides an outline of internal business processes that need to be changed or improved to ensure compliance with regulations and requirements.
-Key areas to consider are the security of sensitive data, financial reporting, payroll, HR policies, management standards, health and safety.
+Compliance programs are constantly in flux as existing rules are updated and new regulations are introduced.
+Auditing outlines internal business processes that must be changed or improved to ensure compliance with regulations and requirements.
+Key areas to consider are the security of sensitive data, financial reporting, payroll, HR policies, management standards, and health and safety.

 - Providing a safe working environment and promoting a secure and stress-free workspace